- Idiom – Cold feet

-- Meaning – A fear of doing something.
+Meaning – A fear of doing something.
 To suddenly become too frightened to do something that you had planned to do.
-A sudden nervousness about something you are about to do.
+The idiom cold feet is used to refer to a sudden nervousness about something you are about to do.
+It is often used to describe someone who is having second thoughts about a decision or commitment they have made.

-- This expression is often used before important life events – especially before getting married.
+This expression is often used before important life events – especially before tying the knot (idiom).

-- Similarly, the expression chicken out can refer to someone who finds a way to avoid doing something because they are afraid.
+Similarly, the expression chicken out (idiom) can refer to someone who finds a way to avoid doing something because they are afraid.
+If you have cold feet you may experience butterflies in the stomach (idiom).

 Usage: